0trm/maldini/README.md

 Dashboard (FastAPI + BigQuery) Served on Google Cloud Run
 ```

-**BigQuery is the single source of truth.** All tables live in the `maldinia` GCP project.
+**BigQuery is the single source of truth.** All tables live in a GCP project.
 Raw tables are append-only -- if transformation logic changes, fix the dbt SQL and re-run; the raw data is always intact.

-Orchestration: **Dagster** -- asset-based dependency graph, daily schedule at 08:00 UTC, inbox sensor that triggers the full pipeline when a new video CSV is dropped.
+Orchestration: **Dagster** -- asset-based dependency graph, daily schedule at 08:00 UTC, sensor that triggers the full pipeline when a new video CSV is dropped.

 ---